-Medical professionals who work in a hospital or clinic settings are expected to provide a certain standard of care.
+Medical professionals who work in hospitals or clinic settings are expected to provide a certain standard of care.
 If your physician makes a mistake in the course of your care, this -- by itself -- does not constitute malpractice.
-In order to prove that malpractice occurred, the plaintiff must establish the following:
+To prove that malpractice occurred, the plaintiff must establish the following:

 - The doctor deviated from the appropriate medical standard of care

 - The failure constitutes a breach of duty

 - The injury resulted in specific damages such as additional medical expenses, mental trauma, lost income.